-Formative vs. Summative Assessments: What Do They Mean?
+Formative vs. Summative Assessments: What's the Difference?

 Whether you’re an administrator, supervisor, or teacher, you’ve heard of formative assessments and summative assessments.